Our Services

-A doctor can help if you experience sleepwalking or night terrors linked to sleep aids by reviewing your medications, adjusting doses or swapping drugs, recommending nondrug therapies such as cognitive behavioral therapy and relaxation techniques, and advising on safety steps to protect you during sleep.
+Sleepwalking or night terrors triggered by sleep aids?
+A doctor can help by reviewing your medications, adjusting doses, switching drugs, and recommending nondrug therapies like cognitive behavioral therapy (CBT) and relaxation techniques.
+They can also advise on safety measures to protect you during sleep episodes.

 Sleep aids can be a helpful tool when you're struggling to fall or stay asleep.
 But for some people, these medications and supplements have been linked to unusual behaviors at night—most notably night terrors and sleepwalking.
 Understanding why this happens, how to spot the warning signs, and when to seek medical advice can help you stay safe and get the rest you need.